Mouth Devices for Sleep Apnea

 • Adjustable to find the optimal position

-• Suitable for people with a full set of teeth
+• Suitable for people with a complete set of teeth

 Tongue Retaining Devices (TRDs)

-Tongue Retaining Devices (TRDs) are another type of mouth device used to treat sleep apnea.
+Tongue-retaining devices (TRDs) are another mouth device for treating sleep apnea.
 Unlike MADs, which move the jaw forward, TRDs work by holding the tongue forward to keep the airway open.

 TRDs are typically made of soft, flexible material and fit around the tongue.
 They can be a good option for people who cannot use MADs due to dental issues or discomfort.